Artisan-Lab/RULF/src/bootstrap/README.md

    depend on `std`, so libstd is a separate project compiled ahead of time before the actual compiler builds.
 2. Splitting "host artifacts" from "target artifacts".
-That is, when building code for an arbitrary target you don't need the entire compiler, but you'll end up needing libraries like libtest that depend on std but also want to use crates.io dependencies.
+That is, when building code for an arbitrary target, you don't need the entire compiler, but you'll end up needing libraries like libtest that depend on std but also want to use crates.io dependencies.
 Hence, libtest is split out as its own project that is sequenced after `std` but before `rustc`.
 This project is built for all targets.

-There is some loss in build parallelism here because libtest can be compiled in parallel with a number of rustc artifacts, but in theory the loss isn't too bad!
+There is some loss in build parallelism here because libtest can be compiled in parallel with a number of rustc artifacts, but in theory, the loss isn't too bad!

 ## Build tools